 Phil Booth also scored 15 points for the Wildcats (3-2).
-They will play Oklahoma State, which beat Memphis 84-64.
+They will play Oklahoma State in the semifinals Friday.
+Oklahoma State beat Memphis 84-64.

-Villanova went from No. 8 to unranked after losing to Michigan 73-46 in a rematch of last season’s national championship game and getting beaten 76-68 in overtime by Furman last week.
+Villanova went from No. 8 to out of the Top 25 after losing to Michigan 73-46 in a rematch of last season’s championship game and losing 76-68 in overtime to Furman last week.